 Cadets shall not make financial down payments or payments for extracurricular events that will require their absence from Corps functions until such time as they have coordinated their absence with their chain of command and the Deputy Commandant.

-SICK CUTS
+FORMATION CUTS

-General: Sick Cuts are intended to excuse those cadets who cannot participate in an event due to illness.
+General: Formation Cuts are intended to excuse those cadets who cannot participate in formation.
 Every attempt should be made to attend every event.
-Sick cuts are given at the discretion of the Company Commander.
+Formation cuts are given at the discretion of the Company Commander.